2024 EFL League One play-off final: Route to the final

 Bolton Wanderers finished the regular 2023–24 season in third place in EFL League One, the third tier of the English football league system, two places and 10 points ahead of Oxford United.
 Both, therefore, missed out on the two automatic places for promotion to the EFL Championship and instead took part in the play-offs to determine the third promoted team.
-Bolton finished finished five points behind Derby County (who were promoted in second place) and 10 behind league winners Portsmouth.
-They finished 11 points ahead of Barnsley, their opponents in the play–off semi-final.
+Bolton finished five points behind Derby County (who were promoted in second place) and 10 behind league winners Portsmouth.
+They finished 11 points ahead of Barnsley, their opponents in the play-off semi-final.
 Oxford United finished seven points behind Peterborough United, their semi-final opponents.
+The format for the play-offs was two semi-finals, played over two legs, followed by the final.

 The first leg between Bolton and Barnsley took place at Oakwell on 3 May.
 Dion Charles put Bolton ahead in the 23rd minute, scoring from a Paris Maghoma cross.
 He scored a second on 53 minutes from the penalty spot after Liam Roberts had fouled Josh Sheehan.
 Barnsley pulled one back when substitute Sam Cosgrove, on for Devante Cole, scored.
 They were unable to find an equaliser and Randell Williams scored direct from a corner kick to make it 3–1 to Bolton, the final score.

 On 4 May, Elliott Moore's goal was enough to give Oxford United victory as they beat Peterborough United by a single goal at the Kassam Stadium.

 Bolton and Barnsley played their second leg on 7 May at the Toughsheet Community Stadium.
 Sam Cosgrove put Barnsley 1–0 up on 36 minutes.
 Aaron Collins scored from 25 yards on 43 minutes and three minutes later a headed goal from Eoin Toal put the hosts 2–1 at half-time.
 In the second half a deflected shot from Adam Phillips on 64 minutes and another Cosgrove goal on 76 minutes brought Barnsley within a goal of bringing the tie level.
 No goals followed and Bolton won 5–4 on aggregate securing their place in the final on 18 May.